koendv/paste_dispenser/README.md

 If *forward steps* is zero, the syringe plunger is pushed down as long as you press the *push* button or the foot switch pedal.
 This is useful for making beads, and the normal setting when dispensing solder paste.
 If *forward steps* is non-zero, pushing the *forward* button or the foot switch moves the plunger down exactly the number of steps in the settings.
 This is useful for making precise, repeatable dots, e.g. as a glue or lubricating oil dispenser.

 Sometimes paste keeps oozing out after you stop dispensing.
 If *pullback steps* is non-zero, then after a *pullback delay* period of inactivity the plunger will move back *pullback steps*, to stop paste oozing out.
-How successful this is and how many steps the plunger needs to pull back to stop the oozing depends upon paste viscosity. *Pullback* works better with low viscosity liquids than for high viscosity liquids.
+How successful this is and how many steps the plunger needs to pull back to stop the oozing depends upon paste viscosity. *Pullback* works better with low viscosity liquids than with high viscosity liquids.

 ## Saved Profiles